geearen/Jujutsu-Kaisen-Gotchi/README.md

     * add a confidence boost that will boost up the SAKUNA BOOST = each SAKUNA BOOST INCREASES the POWER LEVEL === the faster the game progress
     * add more monster having differently damage level , also increasing the SAKUNA BOOST == faster the game progress
     * add sounds
-    * add animations when button is being press
+    * add animations when button is being press DONE
-    * disables other buttons, one button at a time and no repeating button
+    * disables other buttons, one button at a time and no repeating button DONE

 # Resources
     * https://www.animecharactersdatabase.com/characters.php?id=104841